Improv Formats: Past, Present, and Future

 ‘Quick Study’ is the format that keeps PGraph on our toes!
 For this performance, at the beginning of the show, an audience member is asked to pull a book at random out of a bag.
 The members of PGraph have put an assortment of fiction, non-fiction, plays, how-to guides, and more into that bag without showing the others what they have put in.

 Once the source material is pulled out, PGraph has approx. 30-35 minutes to study that piece of literature while our opening group performs.
 In the second half of the show we present an entirely new and original improvised piece in the style of the quickly studied work.
 With all the various styles, this show is *extremely* different from week to week!

 “I loved the Conan the Barbarian show!
 It might be my favorite PGraph show yet!”

 “The improvised Murakami show was beautiful, delightful, and surprising.
-I was blown away!”
+We were blown away!”

 ‘Look Hear!’ presents multiple interweaving comedic tales as our four-person ensemble takes the audience back-and-forth from suspenseful radio dramas (complete with live foley and charming commercials!) to a fully improvised silent “film” that will stay true to the spirit of the original flickers.

 Featuring a live musical score by Ammon Taylor and technical improvisation by Carl Ziegler.